-We started as UWI (previously known as Australian Sapphire Corporation) which was established on May 31, 2013 in the Province of New Brunswick, Canada.
+We started as UWI (previously known as Australian Sapphire Corporation), which was established on May 31, 2013 in the Province of New Brunswick, Canada.
 On December 31, 2014, UWI entered into an Agreement of Conveyance, Transfer and Assignment of Assets and Assumption of Obligations with Reign, pursuant to which UWI transferred all of its net assets to Reign.
 The sole shareholder of UWI along with his spouse retained 100% ownership of Reign and were issued 27,845,000 of Reign common shares in exchange for the 16,000,250 outstanding shares of UWI.
 There was no significant tax consequence to this exchange.
 As a result, Reign is considered to be the continuation of the predecessor UWI.
 All historical financial information prior to the reorganization is that of UWI.
 While UWI was previously known as "Australian Sapphire Corporation", the "Australian Sapphire Corporation" referred to elsewhere in this filing as a current shareholder of the Company is a different entity, a California corporation, formed by Mr. Segelman to hold shares of the Company engage in gemstone marketing consultancy.

-Prior to the reorganization, our articles of incorporation were authorized to issue 50,000,000 shares of common stock, each having a par value of \$0.0001, with each share of common stock entitled to one vote for all matters on which a shareholder vote is required or requested.
-We were also authorized to issue 5,000,000 shares of Preferred Stock, each having a par value of \$0.0001.
-On May 8, 2015, our certificate of incorporation was amended to increase the authorized common shares to 100,000,000 and preferred shares to 10,000,000.
-On December 22, 2015, our certificate of Incorporation was amended to increase the authorized number common shares to 150,000,000 with the authorized number of preferred shares remaining at 10,000,000.
+Prior to the reorganization, our Articles of Incorporation authorized the issuance of 50,000,000 shares of common stock, each having a par value of \$0.0001, with each share of common stock entitled to one vote for all matters on which a shareholder vote is required or requested.
+We were also authorized to issue 5,000,000 shares of preferred stock, each having a par value of \$0.0001.
+On May 8, 2015, our certificate of incorporation was amended to increase the authorized number of common shares to 100,000,000 and the authorized number of preferred shares to 10,000,000.
+On December 22, 2015, our certificate of incorporation was amended to increase the authorized number common shares to 150,000,000 with the authorized number of preferred shares remaining at 10,000,000.